luisvmf/Namespace/README.md

 	./nstest Runtime/ 1 1 1 1 /bin/bash

- Now you are root inside containner and can use yum to install programs...
+ Now you are root inside container and can use yum to install programs...

 To  connect to existing namespace, while nstest is running, from other terminal run: